|Name:||Dr. Janine Larmon Peterson|

 Dr. Peterson received her B.A. and M.A. in Medieval Studies from Fordham University.
 She received a Ph.D. certificate in Medieval Studies and Ph.D. in History (dual program in Medieval History and Cultural History) from Indiana University, Bloomington.

-Besides teaching "Themes in Modern History," "Medieval Europe," and "Early Modern Europe" at Marist, she offers courses on specialized topics such as "History of Witchcraft and Sorcery" and "Medieval Cultures in Contact," taught as a history seminar and an honors seminar.
+Besides teaching "Themes in Modern History," "Medieval Europe," and "Early Modern Europe" at Marist, she offers courses on specialized topics such as "History of Witchcraft and Sorcery," "Medieval Misfits," and "Medieval Cultures in Contact," for the history department and the honors program.

 |Awards & Honors:||

-Includes an National Endowment for the Humanities Summer Stipend; a Bernadotte E. Schmitt Grant from the American Historical Association; the John Tracy Ellis Dissertation Award from the American Catholic Historical Association; and a Biblioteca Ambrosiana Microfilms Travel Grant from Notre Dame University, besides internal institutional grants and awards.
-She was appointed and served on the Graduate Student Committee of the Medieval Academy of America and was a submissions editor for the online journal Hortulus, as well as a reviewer/fact checker for The Rosen Publishing Group.
-Dr. Peterson served on an Awards Committee of the Society for Italian Historical Scholarship and has been elected to a second term on the executive committee of The Hagiography Society as the Communications Chair.
+Includes a semester as Fordham University's Center for Medieval Studies' Visiting Medieval Fellow (spring 2014); a National Endowment for the Humanities Summer Stipend; a Bernadotte E. Schmitt Grant from the American Historical Association; the John Tracy Ellis Dissertation Award from the American Catholic Historical Association; and a Biblioteca Ambrosiana Microfilms Travel Grant from Notre Dame University, besides internal institutional research grants and awards.
+She was also awarded a VPAA and Dean of Faculty Special Recognition Award for Service from Marist College.

 “Episcopal Authority and Disputed Sanctity in Late Medieval Italy.”
-Forthcoming in Saintly Bishops and Bishops’ Saints: Proceedings of the 4th Hagiography Conference, edited by John Ott (2012).
+Saintly Bishops and Bishops’ Saints: Proceedings of the 4th Hagiography Conference, edited by John Ott (2012), 201-16.

 “Hit and Run Heresy: Thoughts on Tackling Medieval Heterodoxy in Survey Courses.”
-Forthcoming in Studies in Medieval and Renaissance Teaching 19 (2012).
+Studies in Medieval and Renaissance Teaching 19 (2012): 13-22.

-"The Malleus Maleficarum" (introduction and analysis of excerpt) in Milestone Documents of World Religions (Schlager Group Publishers, forthcoming 2011).
+"The Malleus Maleficarum" (introduction and analysis of excerpt) in Milestone Documents of World Religions (2011), 844-59.

 Dr. Peterson's research focuses on challenges to the authority of the institutional church, particularly with regard to heresy and saint's cults, in late medieval Italy.
 She is also interested in issues of gender and the marginalization of social groups, as well as cultural interaction in the late medieval Mediterranean basin.